allcommerce/bc-mooncat-docs/docs/usage.md

 ![Flash-sales](img\flash-sales.jpg)

-To create flash sales for each items, in **product** select the product that you want to add flash sale bar.
+To create flash sales bar for each product, in **product** select the product that you want to add flash sale bar.

 Find customer fields, click on add **Add Custom Field**.
 Copy `__countdown_label` and paste into **Custom Field Name:**. in **Custom Field Value:**, type your content following format: `<your banner name>|<end in>` (example: FLASH SALES|ENDS IN).